 2.8.1 Single Operator Two VFO Operation (SO2V)

-XXX This page was copied as-is from the N1MM Logger Classic manual - has not yet been reviewed for Plus XXX
+XXX This page was copied as-is from the N1MM Logger Classic manual - most of the material has not yet been reviewed for Plus, but changes, if any, will be small XXX

 A number of N1MM users are interested in using the advanced VFO and/or subreceiver capabilities of modern transceivers to improve their scores by approximating SO2R techniques, but with a single radio.
 This has led to the definition of an operating mode called SO2V (Single Operator Two VFOs).
 This section will deal with the features of N1MM Logger that are designed for use in this mode.